-Create DNS Host (A) records for servers in the DNS voice domain
+Create DNS Host (A) Records for Servers in the DNS Voice Domain

 Create a DNS Host (A) record for each server in the DNS voice domain (for example, CIC server(s), media server, proxy server).
 This procedure is necessary because Genesys is administering the DNS records manually instead of allowing dynamic registrations.
+You must be familiar with DNS server configuration and have required domain administrator permissions to complete the network configuration procedures.